cviebrock/image-validator/README.md

 Eloquent-Sluggable was written by Colin Viebrock and released under the MIT License.
 See the LICENSE file for details.

 Copyright 2013 Colin Viebrock

+## Thanks

+Lots of thanks to https://bitbucket.org/hampel/validate-laravel for the structure of creating a package to add validator rules to Laravel, and setting up useful unit tests.